Facebook Doesn't Understand Itself

 “We work hard to make Facebook as safe as possible while enabling free speech,” said Monika Bickert, Facebook’s Head of Global Policy Management.
 “This requires a lot of thought into detailed and often difficult questions, and getting it right is something we take very seriously.”

 Let’s stipulate that these are difficult decisions on an individual basis.
-And let’s further stipulate that multiplying the problem by 2 billion users makes the task daunting, even for a company with $7 billion on hand.
+And let’s further stipulate that multiplying the problem by 2-billion users makes the task daunting, even for a company with $7 billion on hand.
 Facebook has committed to adding 3,000 more content moderators to the 4,500 working for the company today.

-But is Facebook’s current approach to content moderation is built on a firm foundation?
+But is Facebook’s current approach to content moderation built on a firm foundation?
 The company’s approach to content moderation risks abdicating the responsibility that the world’s most popular platform needs to take on.

 “When millions of people get together to share things that are important to them, sometimes these discussions and posts include controversial topics and content,” we read in the training document.
 “We believe this online dialogue mirrors the exchange of ideas and opinions that happens throughout people’s lives offline, in conversations at home, at work, in cafes and in classrooms.”